Apple Watch OS 5.1 update causing problems for some users

 Apple released an update to the Apple Watch Series 4 earlier today that was designed to improve emergency alerts after the watch's fall detection is activated -- but the Watch OS 5.1 software update appears to be fouling up some users' watches, according to reports on Twitter.

-In the hours since the update has become available, some users on Twitter and Reddit are reporting that the update is "bricking" their Series 4 watches.
+In the hours since the update became available, some users on Twitter and Reddit are reporting that the update is "bricking" their Series 4 watches.

 News of the software update issue was previously reported by 9to5mac.